Karmpatel960/django-temp/mysite/EC2_DEPLOYMENT.md

 ### Launch an EC2 Instance

-1. Launch an EC2 instance with Amazon Linux 2 (recommended) or Ubuntu 20.04
+1. Launch an EC2 instance with Amazon Linux 2023, Amazon Linux 2, Ubuntu 24.04, or Ubuntu 20.04
 2. Attach an IAM role with appropriate permissions
 3. Ensure instance has at least 20GB of storage
 4. Connect to your instance via SSH: